 Each branch of military service has an MWR program that supports military members and their families at home and overseas.
-MWR’s stateside operations include camping, outdoor recreation, and related pastimes and there are so many military campgrounds that the DoD can list facilities available by state and not just referencing specific military bases.
+MWR’s stateside operations include camping, outdoor recreation, and related pastimes and there are so many military campgrounds that the DoD can list facilities available by state and not just reference specific military bases.

-Some military campgrounds require reservations in advance, others refuse them entirely and operate on a first-come, first served basis.
+Some military campgrounds require reservations in advance, others refuse them entirely and operate on a first come, first served basis.
 You will need to contact the campground or recreation area in advance to learn which is which for your destination.

 Some Military Campgrounds Are Seasonal